By Dekel Taliaz

 Transforming clinical research with AI and real-world data

-Traditional research to this day, starts by asking a specific, focussed question, designing a theory or working hypothesis and then testing this in a very specific and controlled environment.
+Traditional research to this day, starts by asking a specific, focused question, designing a theory or working hypothesis and then testing this in a very specific and controlled environment.

 The revolution in AI and real-world data now enables us transform this style of traditional clinical trial.
 We can now drastically improve clinical trial quality by asking and answering additional questions, as well as lower costs and study time through the analysis of existing real-word data.